askorama/orama/packages/docs/open-source/plugins/plugin-parsedoc.md

 #### `populate`

-A asynchronous function that takes three arguments.
+An asynchronous function that takes three arguments.
 Should be used internally by `populateFromGlob`:

 - `db`: the database to populate.
 Should use Orama's native `insert` or `insertBatch` methods internally.
 - `data`: raw HTML/Markdown string or Buffer.